 The first thing an auditor or inspector will ask for when they walk through your doors is to understand your work safety processes & procedures.

-For a lot of employers this request creates a fully of rushing around the office, digging through dusty paperwork and clicking through a pile of outdated spreadsheets.
+For a lot of employers this request creates a flurry of rushing around the office, digging through dusty paperwork and clicking through a pile of outdated spreadsheets.

 If you are using a paper system to track your workforce, it’s a good idea to review how it works and ensure the storage is effective and all in one place.
 If it can be deployed fast in case of an emergency, you’ll feel more at ease during the working day if an accident occurs.